antennapedia/antennapedia.com/src/thick/mc_okay.md

 "I have already pulled it."

-"Congratulations on that, fetus boy, on pulling yourself off because that's the only fucking thing you've pulled in years.
+"Congratulations, fetus boy, on pulling yourself off because that's the only fucking thing you've pulled in years.
 I'm off."

 "Not coming with us?"